 If you lend money to your company or take a Director’s Loan from your company there are detailed rules about the timings of repayments and any interest charged or received.
 The Gov.uk site explains the various rates and rules you need to know – we recommend you speak to an accountant to ensure you don’t fall foul of HMRC.

-The government introduced measures to stop directors managing their DLAs in a way that means they might avoid tax, this is known as bed & breakfasting.
+The government introduced measures to stop directors managing their DLAs in a way that means they might avoid tax, known as bed and breakfasting.

-Of course, you might wonder how they would possibly prove your intentions, but any patterns of repeated withdrawals or similar sums being withdrawn could be interpreted as an intention.
+Of course, you might wonder how HMRC could possibly prove your intentions, but any patterns of repeated withdrawals or similar sums being withdrawn could be interpreted as an intention.